 I made pasta at home and it’s not as complicated as you might think

-I’m not sure I’ll ever buy pasta again now that I know how easy homemade pasta is.
-Only two ingredients: flour and eggs.
+I'm not sure I'll ever buy pasta again now that I know how easy it is to make at home.
+It only requires two ingredients (flour and eggs), both of which you probably already have too.

 Sunday lunches with my mother would also consist of pasta – but shop-bought rather than homemade pasta.
 The pasta would be served in a simple sauce, followed by a meat dish; rarely would we have them both together.
 My mother’s memories of her mother’s hard work drove her to the conclusion that the process of making pasta at home was “too much work,” and took far too long.